cosmostation/defistation-web/data-provider-api.md

 ## Use your ID and API Key

-To enter tvl using the Data Provider API, you can use the api key in the following two ways.
-You can use usename and api_key.
+To enter tvl using the Data Provider API, you can use the API key in the following two ways.
+You can use project ID and api_key.
 The second method can be encoded in Base64.

 1. You can use CURL command using as
 ```
-curl -u username:api_key https://api.defistation.io/dataProvider/tvl
+curl -u your_id:api_key https://api.defistation.io/dataProvider/tvl
 ```

 2. Also you can do it with Basic auth template encoded on Base64: